M0hsinali/Color_Changer/README.md

 # Color_Changer
-A simple program that change colors by click by using DOM
+A simple program that change colors using DOM